-Violations Result in Millions of Dollars in Ohio Unpaid Wages Each Year - Types of Unpaid Wages and Who is Eligible to File an Unpaid Wages Claim in Ohio
+Violations Result in Millions of Dollars in Unpaid Wages Each Year - Types of Unpaid Wages and Who is Eligible to File an Unpaid Wages Claim

 Federal and state laws dictate labor laws to protect employees.
-Ohio workers deserve to be fairly compensated in accordance with employment laws.
-In some cases, Ohio employers are knowingly denying wages or misclassifying their employees as exempt; in other cases, a company may be mistakenly underpaying their employees do to a lack of understanding of state and federal labor laws that apply in Ohio.
+Workers deserve to be fairly compensated in accordance with employment laws.
+In some cases, employers are knowingly denying wages or misclassifying their employees as exempt; in other cases, a company may be mistakenly underpaying their employees do to a lack of understanding of state and federal labor laws.

 The number of companies engaging in wage and hour violations has risen sharply in recent years.
-Hard-working employees in Ohio should not have to fight to be paid fairly.
-By filing a wage and hour claim in Ohio, you can recover back wages and sometimes more for damages.
+Hard-working employees should not have to fight to be paid fairly.
+By filing a wage and hour claim, you can recover back wages and sometimes more for damages.

-Experienced wage and hour attorneys serving Ohio are available to assess your circumstances, free of charge.
-With a thorough understanding of federal labor laws in the Fair Labor Standards Act (FSLA) and state laws applicable in Ohio, our attorneys can determine any claims you may have.
+Experienced wage and hour attorneys are available to assess your circumstances, free of charge.
+With a thorough understanding of federal labor laws in the Fair Labor Standards Act (FSLA) and applicable state laws, our attorneys can determine any claims you may have.

-Any time a company fails to follow federal or state labor laws governing the compensation of employees in Ohio, the employee may have grounds for a Ohio wage and hour lawsuit.
-Common wage and hour claims in Ohio include the misclassification of employees as exempt from overtime pay, failure to pay overtime to employees working more than 40 hours in a work week, failure to pay minimum wage to tipped employees, forcing employees to work off the clock, and not compensating employees for short breaks or work done at home.
+Any time a company fails to follow federal or state labor laws governing the compensation of employees, the employee may have grounds for a wage and hour lawsuit.
+Common wage and hour claims include the misclassification of employees as exempt from overtime pay, failure to pay overtime to employees working more than 40 hours in a work week, failure to pay minimum wage to tipped employees, forcing employees to work off the clock, and not compensating employees for short breaks or work done at home.

 Federal laws dictate that non-exempt employees must be paid time-and-a-half for any hours they work over 40 in a seven day work week.
 Some states have more strict laws, requiring employers to pay for any hours that exceed 8 in a single day.
 Many companies illegally average hours across pay periods or pay days as a means to deny workers the overtime pay they deserve.